zcai2672/apigee-edgemicro-docker/README.md

-# Apigee Edge Microgateway Docker Image Creation
+# Apigee Edge Microgateway on Docker & Kubernetes
-This project describes how you can create a docker image for Apigee Edge Microgateway.
+This project describes how you can Apigee Edge Microgateway on Kubernetes.

 ### Prerequisites
 1. Docker